 Master of Social Work

 The School has identified broad MSW curricula goals.
 These curricula goals are grounded within a liberal arts foundation to ensure that students' practices are grounded in traditional values and theory and be current with the demands of the changing practice environment.
 The MSW curricula goals are derived from three sources: (1) the goals of Illinois State University, (2) the goals of the School of Social Work, and (3) the objectives of the MSW Program.
-In addition, and much more importantly, the MSW curricula goals are consistent with the purpose and structure of Master's level social work education as mandated by CSWE's Curriculum Policy Statement M5.1 through M5.4.5.

 Thus, to these ends, the MSW Program at Illinois State will provide classroom and field opportunities that will prepare students to: